 Following an investigation and grand jury proceedings, in May of 2016, PAA was charged by a California state grand jury, pursuant to an indictment filed in California Superior Court, Santa Barbara County (the "May 2016 Indictment"), with alleged violations of California law in connection with the Line 901 incident.
 Fifteen charges from the May 2016 Indictment were the subject of a jury trial in California Superior Court in Santa Barbara County, and the jury returned a verdict on September 7, 2018, pursuant to which we were (i) found guilty on one felony discharge count and eight misdemeanor counts (which included one reporting count, one strict liability discharge count and six strict liability animal takings counts) and (ii) found not guilty on one strict liability animal takings count.
 The remaining counts were subsequently dismissed by the Court.
 On April 25, 2019, PAA was sentenced to pay fines and penalties in the aggregate amount of just under \$3.35 million for the convictions covered by the September 2018 jury verdict (the "2019 Sentence").
 The fines and penalties imposed in connection with the 2019 Sentence have been paid.
 In September 2021, the Superior Court concluded a series of hearings on the issue of whether there were any "direct victims" of the spill that are entitled to restitution under applicable criminal law.
 Through a series of final orders issued at the trial court level and without affecting any rights of the claimants under civil law, the Court dismissed the vast majority of the claims and ruled that the claimants were not entitled to restitution under applicable criminal laws.
 The Court did award an aggregate amount of less than \$150,000 to a handful of claimants and we settled with approximately 40 claimants before the hearings for aggregate consideration that is not material.
-The prosecution and certain separately represented claimants have appealed the Court's rulings.
+The prosecution and certain separately represented claimants appealed the Court's rulings.
+The Appellate Court's order resulted in approximately \$275,000 of claims being remanded to the trial court for further ad

 We also received several individual lawsuits and claims from companies, governmental agencies and individuals alleging damages arising out of the Line 901 incident.
 These lawsuits and claims generally seek restitution, compensatory and punitive damages, and/or injunctive relief.
 The majority of these lawsuits have been settled or dismissed by the court.
-In addition to the other lawsuits disclosed herein, the following lawsuits remain: (i) a lawsuit in California Superior Court in Santa Barbara County for lost revenue or profit asserted by a former oil producer that declared bankruptcy and shut in its offshore production platform following the Line 901 incident, which is currently scheduled for trial in July 2024; (ii) a lawsuit filed by the California State Land Commission in California Superior Court in Santa Barbara County seeking lost royalties following the shut-down of Line 901, as well as costs related to the decommissioning of such platform, which is currently scheduled for trial in October 2024, and (iii) lawsuits filed in California Superior Court in Santa Barbara County show provided labor, goods, or services associated with oil production activities they claim were disrupted following the Line 901 incident, which lawsuits have not yet been set for trial.
+In addition to the other lawsuits disclosed herein, the following lawsuits remain: (i) a lawsuit in California Superior Court in Santa Barbara County for lost revenue or profit asserted by a former oil producer that declared bankruptcy and shut in its offshore production platform following the Line 901 incident, for which trial began in August 2024; (ii) a lawsuit filed by the California State Land Commission in California Superior Court in Santa Barbara County seeking lost royalties following the shut-down of Line 901, as well as costs related to the decommissioning of such platform, which is currently scheduled for trial in October 2024, and (iii) lawsuits filed in California Superior Court in Santa Barbara County by various companies and individuals who provided labor, goods, or services associated with oil production activities they claim were disrupted following the Line 901 incident, which lawsuits have not yet been set for trial.
 We are vigorously defending these remaining lawsuits and believe we have strong defenses.